jeantigreros/.dotfiles/README.md

 # dotfiles
-my personal dotfiles, proceed with caution!, this are my configs for my pc/laptop so careful.
+my personal dotfiles, proceed with caution!, this are my configs for my laptop and i haven't test yet in another machine.
+CAREFUL!!

+{TODO: good READme}
 ## INFORMATION

 I'm using Hyprland as Wayland tiling compositor